 Bristow, I. R. (2014).
 The effectiveness of lasers in the treatment of onychomycosis: a systematic review.
 Journal of foot and ankle research, 7(1), 34.

 Liddell, L. T., & Rosen, T. (2015).
 Laser Therapy for Onychomycosis: Fact or Fiction?.
 Journal of Fungi, 1(1), 44-54

 How does Laser work?

 Light is absorbed by water in the skin beneath and around the nail, creating heat.
 This heat helps to destroy dermatophytes (fungus that commonly causes skin disease) and eliminate the fungal infection.
 The laser applicator is placed on the nail and a short pulse of light is released.
 The entire nail bed and nail matrix is then treated in this way.
 Research shows that laser was effective for onychomycosis.
 It is a simple and effective method without significant complications or side effects and is expected to become an alternative or replacement therapy for onychomycosis.

 What can I expect?

-You will receive treatments every two to four weeks, depending on the area being treated.
-The number of treatments required varies, although typically six to eight treatments are needed for optimum results.
+You will receive treatments every two to four weeks, depending on the size of affected ares.
+The number of treatments required varies, although typically six to eight treatments are needed to see an initial result.
 The toe nails grow very slowly and result of the treatment will be seen as the infected nail grows out.
 It may take several months for the full results to become apparent.

 Do I need to do anything before treatments?